 In-Person classes will be either in the Kala Print Studio or the San Pablo Community Classroom.
 The instructor will work with the Program Coordinator to determine the best location, but this will ultimately be dependent on availability of spaces.
 An orientation will be required 2-4 weeks prior to the start of the first class session.

 Classes run during three main seasons: Spring (January – May), Summer (June-August), and Fall (September-December).

 Class duration can vary depending on the class content.
-Classes can be proposed as one-day workshops (1-6hrs), weekend intensives (2-6hrs per day), or muli-week sessions (2-3hrs per session, for a maximum of 6 weeks).
-The Studio Education Manager can assist in determining the best time frame.
+Classes can be proposed as one-day workshops (1-6hrs), weekend intensives (2-6hrs per day), or multi-week sessions (2-3hrs per session, for a maximum of 6 weeks).
+The Program Coordinator can assist in determining the best time frame.

 Online classes can be scheduled as listed above, with the exception that all sessions should not exceed more than 2 hrs.
-If needed, the Instructor and Studio Education Manager will work together to come up with a schedule that is engaging.
+If needed, the Instructor and Program Coordinator will work together to come up with a schedule that is engaging.

 Generally, classes can be scheduled during weeknights, from 5-10pm and weekends from 10am-8pm.

 Instructors will be required to provide a complete list of materials, including studio equipment, tools, and consumable materials.
 Instructors must submit the Materials & Studio Equipment checklist.

 Kala will provide as many materials as possible.
 The materials list will allow the Program Coordinator to determine if Kala has enough supplies in-house, or if more will need to be purchased.
 The materials list also helps determine the materials fee that is included in general tuition.